All Episodes

 And I can tell you what I think.

-And then they said, Well, no, no, no, no.
+And then they said, well, no, no, no, no.

-Translator goofed up.
+The translator goofed up.

-Nikid meant to ask, what does President Obama think about whatever else?
+The kid meant to ask, what does President Obama think about whatever else?

 And so now people are trying to straighten this out because Hillary had a meltdown.

-He's got he's got the forehead, he's got Carville, he's got Greenberg, he's about Hollywood Playboys, and they're having dinner out there in Las Vegas while Hillary's over there in the swamps of Africa doing something meaningless to U.S. foreign policy to keep her out of the way from the real action.
+And they're having dinner out there in Las Vegas while Hillary's over there in the swamps of Africa doing something meaningless to U.S. foreign policy to keep her out of the way from the real action.

-Um Obama's got her over there.
+Obama's got her over there.

-This headline is from state-controlled associated press U.S. official gropes to explain Clinton's outburst.
+This headline is from state-controlled Associated Press, U.S. Official Gropes to explain Clinton's outburst.

 U.S. officials are groping for Hillary.